-Johnny Gargano returned to the WWE after a 9-month hiatus.
+Johnny Gargano returned to the WWE after 9-month hiatus.
 The WWE superstar instantly got into a feud with Theory and the storyline continued on this week’s episode of Monday Night Raw.
 Johnny defeated Chad Gable before being attacked by Theory using his Money In The Bank briefcase.

 Johnny Wrestling took to Twitter to share his inspirational body transformation journey.
 He talked about how his journey from a chubby kid to this WWE superstar changed his life for the better.